 Transdermally, magnesium can also be administered in baths, foot baths and compresses.
-For a bath I suggest using magnesium flakes as the more economical way to achieve the best concentration.
+For a bath, I suggest using magnesium flakes as the more economical way to achieve the best concentration.
 Use about 500g -1kg of magnesium chloride flake in a bath, and 250g – 500g in a foot bath.
-Such procedures are most beneficial before bed time, since deep relaxation resulting from and increase of magnesium in the body will certainly promote sleep.
+Such procedures are most beneficial before bedtime since deep relaxation resulting from an increase of magnesium in the body will certainly promote sleep.

 FAR-INFRARED MAGNESIUM WRAP

-The treatment is preceded by a massage to stimulate circulation and soften up the tissues.
-The infrared heat helps open up the cell membranes, which contributes towards magnesium absorption.
+The treatment is preceded by massage to stimulate circulation and soften up the tissues.
+The infrared heat helps to open up the cell membranes, which contributes towards magnesium absorption.

 Apart from being very therapeutic, the treatment is thoroughly relaxing, thanks to the effects of magnesium and the infrared heat.
-It promotes detoxification on the cellular level, helps to relieve aches, pains, muscle spasms, arthritis, sleep problems, fatigue, boost immunity, promote relaxation, help relieve water retention and is a really great start to a weight loss programme.
+It promotes detoxification on the cellular level, helps to relieve aches, pains, muscle spasms, arthritis, sleep problems, fatigue, boost immunity, promotes relaxation, helps to relieve water retention and is a really great start to a weight loss programme.
 People generally lose a lot of water during the treatment which has an added physical effect of feeling lighter afterwards.

 One of my customers described the way she felt during the treatment as “wrapped in a soft cocoon”, and another said that it felt “like being in a mother’s womb waiting to be born”.